How Long Do I Have to Insure a New Car?

 A happy couple showing car key, looking at camera and smiling, sitting in new car.

-When you buy a car, you'll typically need to get coverage immediately if you don't already have a policy.
-If you have an existing policy, however, the grace period for adding your new vehicle will depend on your insurance provider and your state of residence.
+When you use a loan to buy a new car, you'll typically need to get insurance coverage immediately if you don't already have a policy.
+If you have an existing policy, however, you'll have a grace period for adding your new vehicle that will depend on your insurance provider and your state of residence.

-Here's what you need to know about auto insurance grace periods and how to make sure your new vehicle is protected.
+Here's what you need to know about auto insurance grace periods and how to make sure you're protected when you buy a new vehicle.

 What Is a New Car Grace Period?